TuragaLab/DECODE/docs/source/index.rst

 If you don't have conda (chances are you have it when you have used python) you may download it from https://anaconda.org.
 In the following we will make a conda environment and install decode.

+Note that in the following we install *jupyterlab* (and *ipykernel*) in addition to DECODE.
+This is not strictly needed to run the code locally, but you need some kind of jupyter lab instance with the decode environment enabled in it to run the examples as described in the Tutorial.

 Installation in Terminal (macOS, Linux, Anaconda Prompt on Windows)
 *******************************************************************